je-nunez/testing_linux_eBPF_probes/README.md

 # Testing the Linux kernel eBPF probes using the IO Visor BPF Compiler Collection (BCC)

-Testing the Linux kernel eBPF probes using the IO Visor BPF Compiler Collection (BCC)
+Testing the Linux kernel eBPF probes using the IO Visor BPF Compiler Collection (BCC), for counting certain collaterial events (kernel function calls) only when another kernel function (`compact_zone_order`) is running.

 The Linux kernel eBPF is officially part of the kernel since 3.15, released on 8 June 2014.
 The BCC is a very recent wrapper (the project itself started in [May 2015](https://github.com/iovisor/bcc/graphs/contributors))